-Guru Jambheshwar University Library was founded in October 1995 and housed in a circular designed three-story large building.
-The name of the library is placed before the name of great Indian Jurist, Economist, Politician and Social reformer Dr. Bhim Rao Ambedkar.
+The University Library came into existence in 1996 and is housed in a circular designed three-story large building.
+The University Library is named after the great Indian Jurist, Economist, Politician and Social Reformer Dr. Bhim Rao Ambedkar.
 The seating capacity of the University Library is 400 seats.
 The Library runs in two shifts i. e.
 9.00 A.M. to 5.00 P.M. and 11.00 A.M. to 7.00 P.M. and remains open on Saturdays and Sundays also.
 The timing of Night Reading Hall is 8 A.M. to 12 Midnight, however during examinations, it remains open ROUND THE CLOCK.

-Realizing the crucial role of up-to-date information services for conducting high level R&D activities, the library since its inception has been in the continuous process of building and updating a standarized collection with latest publications.
-In these endeavors, by the end of March 2018, the Library has a collection of 104790 books and 5622 bound volumes of journals.
-The Library has received 284 Indian Journals and subscribed 41 Magazines and 20 Newspapers.
+Realizing the crucial role of up-to-date information services for conducting high level R&D activities, the library since its inception has been in the continuous process of building and updating a standardized collection with latest publications.
+In these endeavours, by the end of October 2018, the Library has a collection of 105381 books and 5622 bound volumes of journals.
+The Library has received 284 printed Indian Journals and subscribed 41 Magazines and 20 Newspapers.

 The Library has always been in forefront in the application of latest information and communication technology, whenever available.
 To make it accomplish, the Library in its electronic repository, has the access to 7000+ e-journals from 14 publishers and 5 Databases.
 In addition, 18310 video Lectures of IITs through National Programme on Technology Enhanced Learning are also accessible over Campus Wide Network.